wazo-platform/wazo-notebook/upgrade-debian-11.md

 ## Merge DB migration scripts

 * Merge and clean all alembic migration scripts.
+(It has never been done before)

 ## Bump GPG keys expiration